ATARI ONLINE PRIVACY STATEMENT

 Some of our games or applications allow you to make purchases.
 If you use any of our services to make a purchase, we may collect information about the purchase.
 This may include payment information, such as your credit card number, account authentication information, and contact information like your billing and shipping address.

 With your consent, we may collect and process information about your precise location.
 When we have your location information, we use it to tailor our services for you and others, like allowing you to play location-based games or helping you establish friend relationships with other users.

 We may also receive information about you from other sources, including from other users of our services, and third-party services and organizations.
 For example, if you access any social media or similar services through our games or applications to login or to share information about your experience on our services with others, we may collect information from these third-party services.
 We may also combine the information received from these other sources with information we’ve collected from you.

 We may aggregate or de-identify the information described above.
 Because aggregated and de-identified information cannot be used to identify you, it is not subject to this policy.

 The Way We Use Information

-We will use your information relating to any purchase made on the Website, including, without limitation: (a) to process, verify, or deliver your order, process or obtain payment, verify your tax or tax exempt status, contest chargebacks, or notify you of the status of your order; (b) for anti-fraud and anti-piracy purposes; (c) to provide you with a customized shopping experience, as permitted by law; (d) to provide notice of your purchase to our third party partner for delivery purposes; and (e) to provide you with customer service and technical support, as permitted by law.
+We will use your information relating to any purchase made on the Website, games or applications, including, without limitation: (a) to process, verify, or deliver your order, process or obtain payment, verify your tax or tax exempt status, contest chargebacks, or notify you of the status of your order; (b) for anti-fraud and anti-piracy purposes; (c) to provide you with a customized shopping experience, as permitted by law; (d) to provide notice of your purchase to our third party partner for delivery purposes; and (e) to provide you with customer service and technical support, as permitted by law.